-For all successful organisations the UK National Agency’s notification of results email will outline the dates in which we aim to complete the contracting process.
+For all successful organisations, the UK National Agency’s contracting instructions email will outline the dates in which we aim to complete the contracting process.
 The UK National Agency is only able to issue grant agreements once all of the necessary contracting documents have been submitted and accepted by the UK National Agency.
 Full details regarding the documents which need to be submitted to support the contracting process will be outlined in the UK National Agency’s contracting instructions issued to projects following the notification of results email.

 Where can I find the partner mandate template and which partners need to complete a mandate?

 The European Commission's partner mandate template can be found in the sidebar of the manage your grant webpages under each sector.
 For details regarding how and who needs to complete a partner mandate please review the instructions on the first page of the partner mandate.
 For further guidance regarding partner mandates please review the UK National Agency’s guidance documents applicable to the sector and Key Action you applied for.

 Do partner mandates need to be printed on letter headed paper?

 No, partner mandates do not need to be printed on letter headed paper.
-Partner mandates do need to be signed and dated, in original, by the partner organisation and the project coordinator (applicant), as stated on the partner mandate template.
+Partner mandates do need to be signed and dated, in original, by the legal signatory of the partner organisation and the legal signatory of the project coordinator (applicant), as stated on the partner mandate template.
 Electronic or scanned signatures will not be accepted.
 Please note that the organisation details provided on partner mandates must match the partners details specified on the Participant Portal.
 For further guidance regarding partner mandates please review the UK National Agency’s guidance documents applicable to the sector and Key Action you applied for.

 The partner mandate asks for the name of the National Agency.
 What is the official name I should include?